MMagg-dev/Game-Checklist-for-AC-Odyssey/README.md

 ### App Features
 * Track your progress
+* Option to include/exclude DLCs in total progress
 * Option to move checked items to the bottom of lists
 * Option to hide/show spoilers for members of the Cult of Kosmos and Order of the Ancients
 * Option to hide/show secret achievements
-* Option to reset selected lists
+* Option to reset lists
-* Option to reset all checked items
 * Dark theme available for devices that support it
+* Application available in English, French, and Portuguese

 ### Notes
 Please note that this is a third party, fan-made application.
 Assassin’s Creed, Assassin’s Creed Odyssey, and all related copyrights and trademarks are owned by Ubisoft Quebec and Ubisoft.
 This app is not maintained by, affiliated to or endorsed by Ubisoft Quebec or Ubisoft.